filosganga/minesweeper.rs/README.md

 # Minesweeper

-This is a Rust implementation of the populare Minesweeper game, only for personal learning purposes.
+This is a Rust implementation of the popular Minesweeper game, only for personal learning purposes.